Skip to content

 Voice and tone

-In crochet writing—such as patterns, tutorials, or blog posts—voice and tone shape how your content feels to the reader.
+In crochet writing, such as patterns, tutorials, or blog posts, voice and tone shape how your content feels to the reader.

 Voice is your consistent writing personality.
 It reflects your brand or personal style across all your content.

-“Let’s start by chaining 20 stitches.”
+• Conversational and friendly: “Let’s start by chaining 20 stitches.”

-• Precise and instructional:
+• Precise and instructional: “Ch 20.”

-“Grab your hook and get cozy—we’re about to stitch some magic!”
+• Playful and warm: “Grab your hook and get cozy.
+We’re about to stitch some magic!”

 Your voice should stay consistent whether you’re writing a pattern, social media post, or newsletter.